“A ROLLING STONE GATHERS NO MOSS, BUT A ROLLING FERRO GATHERS MANY DIFFERENT…MOSS-I”

 AN INTRO…

 Joe Dirt (2001) with David Spade!
 Now, that’s a good story.
 In it, Spade plays a janitor, who is encouraged by a popular radio host to tell his life’s story on air.
 Joe Dirt’s life becomes the movie as he tells it.
-His journey from being orphaned, to finding his parents seems like an absurd comedy.
-But, as a kid, I always thought, “He’s not waving, he’s drowning.”
+His journey from being orphaned to finding his parents seems like an absurd comedy.
+But looking back, I think always thought, “He’s not waving, he’s drowning.”
 Joe Dirt’s being honest.
 His story has heart.
+Even underneath all the silly jokes.

 Solineation-Titus by Me!